ssn-nishshanka/Light_Monitoring_IoT_AWS/README.md

 - Time-series and aggregation-based charts
 - Secure, shareable real-time visualizations hosted in the cloud

-Atlas Charts enables fast exploratory analysis, while Python-based analysis allows deeper insights.
+Atlas Charts enables fast exploratory analysis.

 ## Technologies Used